jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

 ------------------

-These options control when attachments will be visible on the front page, asssuming the user is in the appropriate groups to see the attachments.
+These options control when attachments will be visible on the front page, assuming the user is in the appropriate groups to see the attachments.

 .. image:: images/options-visibility.png
    :class: float-right